bertrandmc/til/aws/developer-associate-notes.md

 ```

+**CloudFormation StackSets**
+Allows to create, update or delete stacks across multiple accounts and regions with a single operation.
+The administrator creates a StackSet and asign trusted accounts to create, update, delete stack instances from StackSet.

 **Parameters and Functions**
 `!GetAtt`: Intrinsic function which returns the value of a parameter of an attribute from a resource in the template.
 We can use it to get for example, the region ID attribute of the required instance in the resource.
 `Ref`: The intrinsic function Ref returns the value of the specified parameter or resource.